What is a Next-Hop in Networking?

 Figure 5 displays a ping result from Router0 to Router1 using IP address 10.10.10.2; you can see that the ping is successful because network 10.0.0.0 is available in the routing table as a directly connected router.

-Figure 6 display a ping result from Router0 to IP addresses 172.16.0.2, the IP address of the same Router1, but the result is not successful, and the IP address 192.168.20.1 also the IP address of the same Router but the result is not successful.
+Figure 6 displays a ping result from Router0 to IP addresses 172.16.0.2, the IP address of the same Router1, but the result is not successful, and 192.168.20.1, also the IP address of the same Router, but the result is not successful.

-This is because Router0 does not have an entry in its routing table for the above networks of Router1.
-So, Router0 don’t know where to send the ping request, resulting in an unsuccessful ping result.
+This is because Router0 does not have an entry in its routing table for Router1’s above networks.
+So, Router0 doesn’t know where to send the ping request, resulting in an unsuccessful ping.

-We can identify the next-hop router by, IP address, Exit Interface and maybe using both.
-Following are the three types of routing table entries for the next hop of the router.
+We can identify the next-hop router by IP address and exit interface, or maybe we can use both.
+The following are the three types of routing table entries for the router’s next hop.

 Next-hop route – We specify only the IP address of the next-hop router in the routing table.